-What is the Internet of Things?
-Everything you need to know about the IoT right now | ZDNet
+What is the IoT?
+Everything you need to know about the Internet of Things right now | ZDNet

 Security is one the biggest issues with the IoT.
 These sensors are collecting in many cases extremely sensitive data -- what you say and do in your own home, for example.
 Keeping that secure is vital to consumer trust, but so far the IoT's security track record has been extremely poor.
 Too many IoT devices give little thought to basics of security, like encrypting data in transit and at rest.

-Flaws in software -- even old and well-used code -- is discovered on a regular basis, but many IoT devices lack the capability to be patched, which means they are permanently at risk.
+Flaws in software -- even old and well-used code -- are discovered on a regular basis, but many IoT devices lack the capability to be patched, which means they are permanently at risk.
 Hackers are now actively targeting IoT devices such as routers and webcams because their inherent lack of security makes them easy to compromise and roll up into giant botnets.

-Flaws have left smart home devices like refrigerators, ovens and dishwashers open to hackers.
+Flaws have left smart home devices like refrigerators, ovens, and dishwashers open to hackers.
 Researchers found 100,000 webcams that could be hacked with ease, while some internet-connected smartwatches for children have been found to contain security vulnerabilities that allow hackers to track the wearer's location, eavesdrop on conversations, or even communicate with the user.

-When the cost of making a device smart becomes negligible, these problems can only become more widespread and intractable.
+When the cost of making a device smart becomes negligible, these problems will only become more widespread and intractable.

 The IoT bridges the gap between the digital world and the physical world, which means that hacking into devices can have dangerous real-world consequences.
 Hacking into the sensors controlling the temperature in a power station could trick the operators into making a catastrophic decision; taking control of a driverless car could also end in disaster.